Essenceia/essenceia.github.io/content/hft/itch.md

     >}}

-This project is a synthesizable Verilog implementation of an ITCH protocol message parser used on the receiving end of the link.
+This project is a synthesizable Verilog implementation of an ITCH protocol message parser, used on the client end of the link.

 Although multiple exchanges use ITCH in their data feeds, the format of these messages varies.
-In order to reduce the amount of additional work required to add support for new exchanges, the majority of this RTL is automatically generated.
+In order to reduce the amount of additional work required to add support for new exchanges, the majority of this RTL is procedurally generated.

 By default this module supports `NASDAQ`'s `TotalView ITCH 5.0`